KiranKeertipati/cse15l-lab-reports/lab2.md

       assertArrayEquals(new int[]{ 7, 6 }, ArrayExamples.reversed(input1));
     }
     ```
+ - The above test case resulted in a failure because the method did not give us the right output for this test.
+This is further explained in the rest of Part 2.

 - A input that did not induce a failure for this method is the following JUnit test: